 On 10 January 1957, a D8 bulldozer from McMurdo station and a party of Seabees levelled the site where Scott Base now stands.
 The following day, the construction team comprising the eight men who had assembled the buildings in Wellington set up tents on the site.
 On January 12, the assembling of ‘A’ Hut began and railway sleepers and a raft of Oregon pine formed the platform on which the building stood.
 As each panel was fitted, the joins were sealed with tape.
 Before the final panel was placed the heavy stove, radio transmitters, the water tank and snowmelter were positioned inside as the doorway, when assembled, would not allow these items through.
 When ‘A’ Hut was completed on 20 January 1957 it was the first building of the first base built by New Zealand in Antarctica.
 The first men to use it were the builders who slept in it as they erected the rest of the base.

 Replacing the original base with a larger more permanent base began in 1976/77 and today only three buildings of the original Scott Base remain: the TAE/IGY Hut, which contains material recording New Zealand's involvement in Antarctica since 1957, and two science huts built for the IGY and still in use.

 Antarctica New Zealand also manages several other research facilities in the McMurdo Sound region.
-These include the Arrival Heights laboratory, where atmospheric research is carried out, and scientific huts at Cape Bird, Bratina Island and several sites in the McMurdo Dry Valleys.
+These include the Arrival Heights laboratory (where atmospheric research is carried out), Bratina Island and scientific huts at Cape Bird and several sites in the McMurdo Dry Valleys.

-Antarctica New Zealand launched a website as part of the celebrations to mark 50 years since the building of Scott Base, the Trans-Antarctic Expedition, and New Zealand's scientific programme in Antarctica.
+Antarctica New Zealand launched a 50 year anniversary website as part of the celebrations to mark the building of Scott Base, the Trans-Antarctic Expedition and the establishment of New Zealand's scientific programme in Antarctica.
 Visit the site via the link below.